 You can find the battery charge level at the top right of the LCD screen.
-When the charge level becomes low, the battery sensor sounds a warning tone, blinks the battery icon, and displays LOW BATTERY WARNING!
+When the charge level becomes low, the battery sensor sounds a warning tone, blinks the battery icon, and displays a warning message.
 As the charge level approaches empty, the phone automatically switches off without saving.